CurryOnPatat/mail-php-tracking-with-gui/README.md

 log.php

-if you want to use the telegram bot (highly recommended) change the telegram api key in footer.php on line 32 and your chatid on line 31
+If you want to use the Telegram bot (highly recommended) change the Telegram API key in footer.php on line 32 and your chatid on line 31

-If you want to use the discord webhook (highly recommended) change the discord webhook url to your discord webhook url in footer.php on line 35
+If you want to use the Discord webhook (highly recommended) change the Discord webhook url to your Discord webhook url in footer.php on line 35

 Upload to a web server and you successfully installed the email tracker

-if you have suggestions a problem or a question feel free to make a issue
+if you have suggestions, a problem, or a question, feel free to make an issue